-Wave Rock is located in the Wheat belt of Western Australia; some 300km south east of Pert .
+Wave Rock is located in the Wheat belt of Western Australia; some 300km southeast of Perth.
 It is a natural rock formed like a tall crashing ocean wave.
 The “wave” is about 14 m (46 feet) high and around 110 m (360 feet) long.

-The age of Wave Rock is mind boggling – a mere 2.63 billion years old, made of granite, with multi-coloured stripes created by the rain washing chemical deposits, carbonates and iron hydroxide, down the face of the rock, forming vertical stripes of greys reds and yellows.
-The wave like shape was formed by gradual erosion of the softer rock beneath the upper edge over many millions of years.
+The age of Wave Rock is mind-boggling – a mere 2.63 billion years old, made of granite, with multi-colored stripes created by the rain washing chemical deposits, carbonates, and iron hydroxide, down the face of the rock, forming vertical stripes of greys reds and yellows.
+The wave-like shape was formed by the gradual erosion of the softer rock beneath the upper edge over many millions of years.

 This post may contain affiliate links which means that if you make a purchase from our website, at no extra cost to you, we may receive a small commission to keep our site up and running.

-- Organise some stops on route.
-It is about 3.5 hours from Perth in the middle of sheep and wheat country – that means a long drive with lots of wheat and sheep fields in between.
+It is about 3.5 hours from Perth in the middle of sheep and wheat country.
+That means a long drive with lots of wheat and sheep fields in between.

 Depending on the route you want to take from Perth we recommend:

-- Stop in York: We have heard that there is plenty to do, like the York Ice Cream Co, the Residency Museum (complete with dress up room!!), and a playground.
+- Stop in York: We have heard that there is plenty to do, as the York Ice Cream Co, the Residency Museum (complete with a dress-up room!), and a playground.

 - Or, taking a different route, the Tin Horse Highway at Kulin is a seriously funny 20km stretch of road outside the rural town of Kulin.

-- Stay Overnight.
-We stayed the night in a cabin in the Caravan Park – it was about 100m from Wave Rock itself. (there are not a lot of options, the Hotel in Hyden town, or some cabins out on Lake Magic; which looked very isolated)
+There is not much to choose from in the way of Wave Rock accommodations.
+We stayed the night in a cabin in the Caravan Park – it was about 100m from Wave Rock itself.
+There are not a lot of options, the Hotel in Hyden town, or some cabins out on Lake Magic; which looked very isolated.

 Definitely head up to the rock – or better still on top of the rock for great sunset pictures.
-Wave Rock itself becomes a deep red at sunset… and offers stunning photography.
-(That’s a great tip for travelling with or without kids.)
+Wave Rock itself becomes a deep red at sunset and offers stunning photography.
+That’s a great tip for traveling with or without kids.

-- Do some walking!
 If you wanted to save your Wave Rock visit for the next day, you could choose a sunset walk at Lake Magic, which is also a short walk from the Caravan Park.
-As salt lakes go, it is fairly normal but if you make the effort for sunrise or sunset you can take fantastic pictures as the colour changes as the sun comes up/ or goes down.
+As salt lakes go, it is fairly normal.
+However, if you make the effort for sunrise or sunset you can take fantastic pictures as the color changes as the sun comes up or goes down.
 Kids would love running along the shores of the lake after a long day in the car.

-For the actual visit to Wave Rock, there is 3km plus meandering hike through the rocks and salt lakes which takes in the famous Hippos Yawn as well as going up onto the rock and seeing the town’s water supply.
+For the actual visit to Wave Rock with kids, there is 3km plus meandering hike through the rocks and salt lakes which takes in the famous Hippos Yawn as well as going up onto the rock and seeing the town’s water supply.

-- Don’t Miss the Hippo’s Yawn!!
-Whether you choose to drive or Walk the kids absolutely loved Hippo’s Yawn.
+Whether you choose to drive or walk the kids absolutely loved Hippo’s Yawn.

 We actually we ditched our plans for the 3km hike through the rocks and salt lakes due to the weather.
-Instead, we took the short walk to Wave Rock – with the temperature hitting just 5 degrees for the visit.
-Master 2.5 was making his displeasure felt – he refused to walk so Dadda and Miss newly 6 decided to do the walk to the Hippos Yawn while mumma drove the young guy around.
+Instead, we took the short walk to Wave Rock.
+The temperature hitting at just 5 degrees for the visit.
+Master 2.5 was making his displeasure felt.
+He refused to walk so Dadda and Miss newly 6 decided to do the walk to the Hippos Yawn while Mumma drove the young guy around.